arangodb/docs/drivers/spark-connector-new.md

 - `keepNull`: in case `overwriteMode` is set to `update`
   - `true` (default): `null` values are saved within the document (by default)
   - `false`: `null` values are used to delete the corresponding existing attributes
+- `retry.maxAttempts`: max attempts for retrying write requests in case they are idempotent, `10` by default

 ### SaveMode